Estimate Time7 min

 • Don't limit yourself to conservative investments when saving for longer-term goals.

-Learning to balance all of your financial obligations with your short- and long-term goals is an important skill.
-Making these money mistakes may make it harder than it needs to be.
-Avoid some of these missteps to help set yourself up for financial success in the future.
+Learning to balance your financial obligations with your short- and long-term goals is an important skill.
+However, making money mistakes may make it harder.
+Avoiding some of the following missteps may help set yourself up for financial success in the future.

 Mistake #2: Spending too much on housing

-The amount you decide to spend on housing depends on your personal financial situation and the things you want to do with your money.
-For instance, many young people have high debt burdens from student loans that eat up much of their take-home pay with an average balance of $38,792 in 2020.1
+The amount you spend on housing depends on your financial situation and how you spend your money.
+For example, many young people have high student loan or other educational debt that are a big portion of their financial obligations.

-Choosing to live with parents or roommates can be a great strategy that can help your finances in the long run.
-Once you're ready to live on your own, be sure that your housing costs don't jeopardize your long-term goals.
+Choosing to live with your parents can be a great strategy that can help your finances in the long run.
+You could also consider finding a roommate to help share housing cost, and even other household essentials.
+If solo living is your choice, you may be able to find special promotions offered by landlords, rental agencies, or secure a lower interest rate if you're looking to buy.
+Once you're ready to live on your own, be sure your housing costs don't jeopardize your long-term goals and you're paying an amount you can afford.

 Read Viewpoints on Fidelity.com: How much house can I afford? and Should you buy a home or keep renting?

-"If you do have a balance, try to negotiate a lower interest rate," says Dowd.
-Card issuers are often willing to lower your interest rate if you have a history of on-time payments, and some issuers even offer to waive late payment fees once or twice a year.
-But they won't do it if you don't ask.
+Additionally, some card issuers are often willing to lower your interest rate if you have a history of on-time payments, as well as offer to waive late payment fees once or twice a year—but they won't, if you don't ask.

 Read Viewpoints on Fidelity.com: How to save for an emergency